nedbat/commitstats/README.rst

    $ gittreeif nedbat/meta/installed python /src/ghorg/commitstats.py /src/ghorg/commits.db

-1. Open CommitStats.ipynb to generate a graph.
+1. Open CommitStats.ipynb and recalc all the cells to generate a graph.